Best Supplements for Reduced Oxidative Stress

 - Very low evidence3 studies

-Across 3 studies (all reviews or animal model research), all reported beneficial effects of Bifidobacterium plantarum on reducing oxidative stress, with effect sizes ranging from small to moderate.
-The evidence base is very limited, with no statistically significant findings and no human trial data available.
-No consistent dose, form, or population can be identified from these studies.
+Across 3 studies, all reported beneficial effects on reducing oxidative stress, with effect sizes ranging from small to moderate.
+The evidence base is very small (only 3 papers, all reviews or preclinical), and no studies provided statistically significant findings or consistent dosing information.
+Effects were predominantly small, though one animal study showed moderate effects from synbiotic supplementation.

-- Very lowBifidobacterium plantarumAcross 3 studies (all reviews or animal model research), all reported beneficial effects of Bifidobacterium plantarum on reducing oxidative stress, with effect sizes ranging from small to moderate.
-The evidence base is very limited, with no statistically significant findings and no human trial data available.
-No consistent dose, form, or population can be identified from these studies.3 beneficial3 studies
+- Very lowBifidobacterium plantarumAcross 3 studies, all reported beneficial effects on reducing oxidative stress, with effect sizes ranging from small to moderate.
+The evidence base is very small (only 3 papers, all reviews or preclinical), and no studies provided statistically significant findings or consistent dosing information.
+Effects were predominantly small, though one animal study showed moderate effects from synbiotic supplementation.3 beneficial3 studies